The Whatsapp Logo and the history behind the business.

 It was a bit of a rocky start for WhatsApp, though.
 After numerous crashes and failures, Koum grew frustrated with the app’s development and reportedly considered giving it up entirely.
 Acton encouraged Koum to stick it out “a few more months” each time the duo hit a setback.

 According to the company’s blog, WhatsApp still logs over 100 million voice calls a day.
-With usage numbers like these combined with the app’s historic buyout, there’s no arguing WhatsApp’s success.
+There’s no arguing WhatsApp’s success with usage numbers like these combined with the app’s historic buyout.
 But what role did the WhatsApp logo play in the app’s success, and what is the history of this iconic design?

 The WhatsApp Logo